charshy/examples/README.md

 ## Amalgam8 on Google Cloud Platform <a id="gcp"></a>

-1. Setup [Google Cloud SDK](https://cloud.google.com/sdk/) on your machine
+1. Set up [Google Cloud SDK](https://cloud.google.com/sdk/) on your machine.

-1. Setup a cluster of 3 nodes
+1. Set up a cluster of 3 nodes.

-1. Launch the control plane services
+1. Launch the control plane services:

     ```bash
     kubernetes/run-controlplane-gcp.sh start
     ```

-1. Locate the node where the controller is running and assign an external IP to the node if needed
+1. Locate the node where the controller is running, and assign an external IP to the node if required.

 1. Initialize the first tenant.
 The `run-controlplane-gcp.sh` script stores the JSON payload to initialize the tenant in `/tmp/tenant_details.json`.